 ZDZ Watchmakers' Lathe

-Other Lathes for Watchmakers
+ZDZ Continued on Page 2 Other Lathes for Watchmakers

 Of conventional "Geneva" design, the TDA-8 had a 20 mm diameter round bed with the flat at the back and headstock and tailstock clamped on using short levers to close down slots in their castings.
 The headstock spindle ran in large diameter, adjustable cone bearings - through with the addition of a ball race to take thrust, rather in the manner as originally employed on early Hammel, Riglander & Co. lathes.
 Lubrication of the bearings was possible, the maker providing either a pair of spring-sealed ball oilers or small screw caps.
 Collets were made by ZDZ themselves the rather fine 7 x 0.5 mm pitch thread making them useable only with the correct drawbar - though it is believed that some Lorch collets, together with the correct draw bar, could be used instead.